 As for everybody else, it will be a while longer before the “ban” takes effect.
 Based on the Heat and Buildings Strategy, it’s expected that gas boilers will still be installed in homes that choose them until 2035 (but you’ll be encouraged to choose a low-carbon system instead, of course!).

 If the ban becomes law in 2035, then when your gas boiler conks out, you might not be able to replace it with a new gas one.
 You’ll have to choose an eco-friendly alternative instead.
 But you can keep using your old boiler until it needs replacing.

 Keep scrolling to the bottom of this page to find out more about what will replace gas boilers.

 Is oil central heating being phased out too?

-Why?
+Why does oil need to be phased out?
 Because, just like natural gas, oil is a fossil fuel.
 This means that oil central heating systems have a similar environmental impact to gas.
 According to the IEA, both oil and gas central heating systems combined are responsible for about a fifth of the carbon emissions from the US and UK1.